What's the difference between bookkeeping and accounting?

 Anyone who runs a business needs to keep accounts.
 Limited companies, small businesses and sole traders are all included.
 So, it’s important to make sure you’re doing your accounting and keeping the right records.

 Do your accounting with Bokio

-With Bokio’s free accounting software, you can do your bookkeeping, invoicing, and manage your expenses all in the same place.
+With Bokio’s free accounting software, you can do your bookkeeping and invoicing in the same place.
 We have everything you need to help you prepare for your Self Assessment tax return, submit your VAT Return for Making Tax Digital and keep the right financial records with automated reports.
 If you need an extra hand, we can help you find an accountant to work with, or you can invite your own to work with you in Bokio.